-On E-Series vehicles: To prolong engine life (after extended high speed or maximum GVW operation), it is recommended that a hot engine be allowed to operate at low idle for about 7-10 minutes which would allow sufficient time for the turbocharged engine to cool down.
+On E-Series vehicles, to prolong engine life (after extended high speed or maximum GVW operation), it is recommended that a hot engine be idled for 7-10 minutes which will allow the turbocharged engine to cool down.

-On F-Super Duty vehicles: To prolong engine life (especially after extended high speed, high ambient temperature, or high GVW/GCW operation), it is recommended that a hot engine be idled for 3-5 minutes which will allow the turbocharged engine to cool down.
+On F-Super Duty vehicles, to prolong engine life (especially after extended high speed, high ambient temperature, or high GVW/GCW operation), it is recommended that a hot engine be idled for 3-5 minutes which will allow the turbocharged engine to cool down.